12 Best Computer Science Competitions for High School Students | Polygence

 Competition Date: Winners announced in December

 In this competition hosted by the U.S. House of Representatives, students create apps using any programming language to solve specific challenges.
-You can work in up to teams of four.
+You can work in teams of up to four.
 This competition has some of the most unique prizes out there and could be a great fit for you if you’re also interested in government/politics.
 Previous winners have created apps that help with college applications, and spelling bees, and introduce users to American history.

 6. HPE CodeWars